Bayou Teche at PJ Allain Waterfront Park & Sculptural Garden

 This site’s geology/geomorphology: Pleistocene meander-belt deposits of Mississippi River blanketed by Peoria Loess

 Marker series.
 This marker is included in the Atchafalaya Water Heritage Trail marker series.

 Location.
 30° 0.305′ N, 91° 48.957′ W. Marker is in New Iberia, Louisiana, in Iberia Parish.
 Marker can be reached from North Weeks Street near East Main Street, on the right when traveling north.
+Located at the terminus at North Weeks Street.
 Touch for map.
-Located at the terminus at North Weeks Street.
 Marker is at or near this postal address: 109 North Weeks Street, New Iberia LA 70560, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 New Iberia Shipwreck (a few steps from this marker); Shadows-On-The Teche (about 300 feet away, measured in a direct line); The Murray Building (about 300 feet away); The United States Post Office - Circa 1903 (about 400 feet away); Bazus Building (about 400 feet away); Segura - Labourgeois Building (about 400 feet away); The Davis Building (about 400 feet away); The Dreyfus Building (about 500 feet away).
 Touch for a list and map of all markers in New Iberia.